 There are also foods to eat to improve your skin from the inside, which I will cover in my next article.

-Try some of these hacks next time you’re at home, traveling, or even staying in a hotel.
+Try some of these natural beauty hacks next time you’re at home, traveling, or even staying in a hotel.
 Just have fun experimenting with them, as well as with fruits or nut oils, bearing in mind some of the tips above.

 I’d love to know how you get on.

-Sheridan Genrich is a naturopath and nutritionist who received her health science degree from Charles Sturt University, and also received the Dean’s award for academic excellence.
+Sheridan Genrich is a naturopath and nutritionist who received her health science degree from Charles Sturt University, and also received the Dean’s Award for academic excellence.
 Sheridan mainly works with over-stretched professionals, entrepreneurs, and executives who struggle to be in their best health.
 For more information, visit her webpage.